ICTO/ansible-veewee/Readme.md

 ## Description

 *ansible-veewee* is an [Ansible](http://ansible.cc) playbook.
-The playbook contains tasks to build a Vagrant basebox.
+The playbook contains tasks to build a Vagrant basebox using Veewee.

 ## Requirements